esr360/One-Nexus/README.md

 ### Using Helper Classes Semantically

 The easiest way to use these helper classes is by simply adding them straight to your HTML element, which is fine in most cases, but may result in [unsemantic code](http://css-tricks.com/semantic-class-names/).
-It is possible to use each of the following helper classes within another, semantically named class by [extending them](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#extend) with SASS.
+It is possible to use the helper classes within another, semantically named class by [extending them](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#extend) with SASS.

 #### Example